ElvaRivle/Blog/posts/Flaky tests with TimeoutException.md

 ---
-title: Test order execution can cause tests to fail
+title: Test order execution and flaky tests
-description: How test order execution can affect the results on success on tests and how to fix it
+description: How test order execution can make the test suite fail
-date: 2024-08-??
+date: 2024-08-18
 tags:
+  - flaky tests
-  - ??
+  - test containers
 layout: layouts/post.njk
 ---
 Imagine being in a situation where, once you create a PR, you dread that some random test will sporadically fail and break the entire CI/CD pipeline.
 Disabling the entire test suite in the pipeline is obviously a no-go, so digging into the test suite configuration to find and fix the root cause is the obvious step.
 In this case, test suite configuration was handled by an internal library.